dmelo/g2m2-pages/blog/15/using-dd-and-lzma-to-backup-and-restore-a-disk.md

 /*
 Title: Using dd and lzma to backup and restore a disk
-Descprition: This post show the commands to backup and restore a disk, using dd and lzma
+Description: This post show the commands to backup and restore a disk, using dd and lzma
 Date: 2015/10/14
 Tags: linux,dd,backup